stared/old-blog-gridsome-pre-2024/content/blog/from-medium/2022-07-17-dall-e-2-and-transcendence/index.md

 ![](./41.jpg){ class=width-max-third }

-> “end of all things, digital art”; someone’s prompt idea
+> “end of all things, digital art”; prompt idea by Piotr Rybicki

 #### Life and death